csb324/eleventy-obsidian-ninareth/notes/Session Recaps/Session-41.md

 [[Pik]] and [[Freya]] bonded over being angry and agreed to a firendly fight. [[Costi]] asked to learn some magic from [[Magister]],  and let him copy a page from his spellbook. [[Rez]] and [[Vask]] talked about [[Ghez Yhutl]] and [[Father Thronestone]]. [[Victoria Several]] and [[Adrienne Spout|Adrienne]] talked about the process of [[Vask]] convincing her to buy [[The Tiamat House]], and who she'll use her new vote in the [[Arkhosian Elections]] to support. [[Costi]] wants to chat with her about [[The Providers]] and the [[Arkhosian Elections]]. [[Adrienne Spout|Adrienne]] takled to [[Vask]] about his and [[Rez]]'s childhood and religious connection to the [[Order of the Platinum Dragon]]

-Suddenly, a gnome with glasses and very bushy beard, barges into the house with a very important message for [[Vask]], who has CHLAMYDIA. [[Hugh]] is worried, then sees for himself that nothing is wrong.
+Suddenly, [[Rez Hires an Actor|a gnome with glasses and very bushy beard]] barges into the house with a very important message for [[Vask]], who has CHLAMYDIA. [[Hugh]] is worried, then sees for himself that nothing is wrong.

 [[Freya]] and [[Pik]] fight. [[Pik]] wins, but [[Costi]] makes up for it with a pie to the face.